 Because like, men have this thing about immortality.
 Because women can make babies.
 (Laughter.)
 I read something about how men always have this thing where we want something to live beyond us, and that’s why we build buildings, and write things on walls, and we donate money so we can have our names inscribed on sidewalks.
 It’s like this way of beating mortality and finally catching up to women in the immortality game.
 So that’s my huge, long-term leave-the-world-with-a-good-way-of-thinking-about-stuff goal.

 But the medium-term goal, if not the end-goal, is to host the Oscars!
 I love the movies.
 And it is a really lofty goal, I understand that.
 But to me, that would be amazing.
 It’s a really difficult job, but you’d be forever remembered as part of the silver screen — it’s Hollywood, man, c’mon, what job would be better than that?

-Q. What advice would you have for people who may be sitting in a day job currently but are trying to break into a full-time creative profession?
+Q. What advice do you have for people who are trying to break into a full-time creative profession?